Mini Baked Alaska

-S’mores Baked Alaska For Two is a mini decadent dessert that pairs the contrast of toasted, crispy marshmallow meringue with still-cold chocolate ice cream and graham cracker crust.
+Mini Baked Alaska is a s’mores baked Alaska that pairs the contrast of toasted, crispy marshmallow meringue with still-cold chocolate ice cream and graham cracker crust.

 The bottom half was my apartment